 Funding Alzheimer’s Research

-Next, we will work to secure robust funding for Alzheimer’s research and federal programs that improve and expand access to care in the FY 2018 appropriations bills.
+As the appropriations process proceeds, we will continue to work with Congressional leaders to secure robust funding for Alzheimer’s research and federal programs that improve and expand access to care.

 Protecting the Affordable Care Act

-On May 4, 2017, the House of Representatives narrowly passed the American Health Care Act with several amendments that would undermine the Affordable Care Act (ACA).
-This bill will harm Californians by:
+On May 4, 2017, the House of Representatives narrowly passed the American Health Care Act (AHCA) with several amendments which would undermine the Affordable Care Act (ACA).
+The AHCA will harm Californians by:

-- Slashing Medicaid funding, forcing the California to cut services, restrict eligibility and reduce benefits.
+- Slashing Medicaid funding, forcing California to cut services, restrict eligibility and reduce benefits.

 - Putting access to long-term services and supports at jeopardy.